dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 - Cut 10 red flowers for Ethan to reward his sleeping alone
 - Read technology news from NVIDIA
-- Bought furnitures from JYSK and IKEA
+- Bought furniture from JYSK and IKEA
 - Rearranged play room on the first floor

 - [HEXAGONMI](#hexagonmi)